Chief Executive Officer

-Successful in managing demanding internal and external stakeholders, advising on business growth strategies, restructure/transformation and delivering commercially critical financial services to complex highly geared businesses, including, multi-site retail operations, property investment entities, growth building and construction companies and complex large service delivery organisations.
+Lou has successfully managed internal and external stakeholders, advised on business growth strategies, restructure/transformation and delivering commercially critical financial services to complex highly geared businesses, including, multi-site retail operations, property investment entities, growth building and construction companies and complex large service delivery organisations.

-He brings to VA a genuine passion in volunteering which stretches 45 years as a 15-year-old cooking bacon and egg rolls at the local soccer grounds and continued throughout his life.
+He brings to VA a genuine passion in volunteering which stretches 45 years, starting as a 15-year-old cooking bacon and egg rolls at the local soccer grounds and has continued throughout his life.
 His other passion is soccer (football) which combined his love for the world game and volunteering as a representative coach, referee, and administrator.